andrewm4894/anomstack/README.md

 Yes!
 I have managed to find a way to ram a large language model (LLM) into this project.
 But you know what, it might just work...

-**Update**: It works horribly, but it works! 🤣.
-Still need to do a lot more prompt engineering to get this to work well, but it's a start.
+~~**Update**: It works horribly, but it works! 🤣.
+Still need to do a lot more prompt engineering to get this to work well, but it's a start.~~

-**Update Update**: I know how to make this work much better and more reliable + latest models are better - going to refactor this soon.
+**Update Update**: I know how to make this work much better and more reliable + latest models are better - going to refactor this soon (done [here](https://github.com/andrewm4894/anomstack/pull/127)).

-Idea here is to just send the metric data and prompt to a LLM (ChatGPT) and ask it if it thinks the metric looks anomalous.
+Idea here is to just send the metric data and prompt to a LLM (ChatGPT) and ask it if it thinks the metric looks anomalous (and provide back an explanation).
 If it does, we alert.

 Note: If you don't want to send your metric data to OpenAI then just set `disable_llmalert` to `True` in your metric batch config.